Skip to main content

 • Verify hub can reach Ward's CDN (outbound HTTPS)

-• Trigger a manual update from device management
+• Trigger a manual update or unpin the version from device management

 Wristband not detecting: